Stipends & Awards

 The New Media Lab offers $500 awards to support digital projects that were created specifically with classroom teaching and learning in mind.
 Doctoral students from any discipline may apply if they have worked on their projects at the NML for at least three months.
 Any digital project that is directly related to teaching and/or to pedagogy may be submitted for consideration.
 Dewey Digital Teaching Award announcement and application.

-In order to support student travel to conferences and seminars outside of NYC—either to attend or to present on a topic related to their NML work—the NML established a $300 travel award.
-NML Conference Travel Award announcement and application.
+In order to support student travel to conferences and seminars and for research outside of NYC—either to attend or to present on a topic related to their NML work—the NML established a $300 travel award.
+NML Travel Award announcement and application.